The Lonely Hearts

 The Lonely Hearts are an Americana and rock band formed in 2003 in Nashville, Tennessee by brothers Will and Josiah Holland.
 They have released one full-length album, Paper Tapes.

 History

+Prior to The Lonely Hearts, they were called Holland, and released an album called Photographs and Tidal Waves on Tooth and Nail.
+Before that they were called Somerset.

 The Lonely Hearts started as a four-piece while living in Nashville.
 The Holland brothers are the only remaining original members.
-They released Paper Tapes through Tooth & Nail on March 7, 2006, but are currently independent.
-Recently they have recorded demos with Ethan Luck for a new album at Rebel Waltz Recording Co. in Franklin and East Nashville, Tennessee.
-Prior to The Lonely Hearts, they were called Holland, and released an album called Photographs and Tidal Waves on Tooth and Nail.
-Before that they were called Somerset.
+They released Paper Tapes through Tooth & Nail on March 7, 2006, but later worked independently.